-Welcome to Rhino Class - Year 5 & 6
+Welcome to Silver Birch Class - Year 5 & 6

-Mrs Mottram (class teacher) works Monday to Friday and Mrs Walker works Monday to Wednesday morning.
+Mrs Mottram (class teacher) works Monday to Friday; Mrs Walker works Monday to Wednesday morning and Mrs Chapman supports a learner.

 Please find attached the curriculum overview parent letter.

 Thank you for supporting your child with homework.
-If you would like some tips on how to do that, you may find this website useful: http://www.bbc.co.uk/schools/parents/primary_support/
+If you would like some tips on how to do that, you may find this website useful

 Each Monday, children write the week's homework in their homework diary.
 Can a parent please read and sign it at the start of each week.
-Monday: read a chapter (Purple Mash online) and complete the multi-choice quiz; Tuesday: read the chapter again and complete the Spelling, Punctuation and Grammar task; Wednesday: complete the writing task and revise spellings, read your book if time; Thursday: complete the maths task and read your book; and Friday: revise spelling, read your book and practise your mental maths skills.
+Monday: read a chapter (Purple Mash online), complete the SPaG questions (sheet provided) and complete the multi-choice quiz; Tuesday: read the chapter again and complete the opened ended comprehension and sequencing questions (sheet provided); Wednesday: complete the writing task (sheet provided) and revise spellings, read your book if time; Thursday: complete the maths task (sheet provided) and read your book; and Friday: revise spelling, read your book and practise your mental maths skills.
 There may be additional French or RE from time-to-time.
 Children should set aside at least 30 minutes per day to complete their home learning.

 WAYS TO SUPPORT YOUR CHILD AT HOME WITH THEIR HOME LEARNING: